-Personnel Complaints Personnel Complaint investigations result from allegations of violations of Sheriff's Office rules, regulations, policies and/or procedures.
+PERSONNEL COMPLAINTS Personnel Complaint investigations result from allegations of violations of Sheriff's Office rules, regulations, policies and/or procedures.
 Personnel Complaint investigations are generally conducted at the Division level by either a Watch Commander or Field Supervisor, but may also be conducted by an Internal Affairs Investigator at the discretion of the Sheriff.
 All Personnel Complaint investigations are reviewed by Internal Affairs before submission to the Sheriff.
 The case files are assigned a case number utilizing the prefix "PC" and followed by the last two digits of the calendar year and a sequence number.

 The Sheriff determines the disposition of the allegations against the focused member using the "preponderance of evidence" or "clear and convincing evidence" standard of proof.
 When violations of policy are substantiated, the investigation results are forwarded through the focused employee's chain of command.
 The reviewing supervisors and commanders recommend corrective, remedial, or disciplinary action as appropriate, based upon the evidence presented and/or discovered during the course of the investigation.
 The Sheriff then determines the final disciplinary action.
 Both the focused member(s) and the complainant are notified of the final disposition in writing.

 Once an investigation is completed, it becomes subject to inspection and review in accordance with the provision of the Florida Public Records Law, Chapter 119.
 The Division of Internal Affairs maintains custody of all investigative reviews and documentary evidence.
 The Internal Affairs Commander is the custodian of records for the Division and supervises the response to all requests for inspection or copies of those records made in compliance with the Florida Public Records Law, Chapter 119.
-During the calendar year of 2015, the Division of Internal Affairs processed Nine-ty-eight (97) as Personnel Complaints Investigations.
+During the calendar year of 2019, the Division of Internal Affairs processed one hundred twenty-three (123) Personnel Complaints Investigations.
+TOTAL NUMBER OF PERSONNEL COMPLAINTS 2017 TO 2019